MaskRay/llvm/docs/CommandGuide/llvm-objcopy.rst

  Print a summary of command line options.

+.. option:: --only-keep-debug

+ Remove the contents of non-debug sections from the output, but keep the section headers.

 .. option:: --only-section <section>, -j

  Remove all sections from the output, except for sections named ``<section>``.